lilfetz22/NCRainfallPredictions_CAP1/scripts/README.md

     **TO INSTALL Ansible on Windows Cygwin Environment**

     1. Follow the instructions @ http://www.oznetnerd.com/installing-ansible-windows/
-    2. Make sure to use the same installation location of `C:\cygwin64\` so the deploy script will be able to find the application
+    2. Make sure to use the same installation location of `C:\cygwin64\` so the deploy script will be able to find the application.
+I also placed the package installer into the directory `C:\cygwin64\cyg-get`
-    2. Make sure to install the dependencies that ansible requires and install ansible using pip
+    2. Make sure to install the dependencies that ansible requires using the package manager (setup-x86_64.exe).
+Search for package and then double click on the word 'skip' to toggle selection.
+Press Next, and it will install all items with the indicated version.
+The packages are:

-    3. Restart the cygwin application and verify `command -v ansible; [ $? == 0 ] && echo installed || echo "ansible: Not Found"`
+        - cygwin32-gcc-g++
+        - gcc-core
+        - gcc-g++
+        - git
+        - libffi-devel
+        - nano
+        - python2
+        - python2-devel
+        - python27-crypto
+        - python27-openssl
+        - python27-pip
+        - python27-setuptools
+        - tree

+    3. Once installation has completed, double-click the cygwin terminal shortcut from the desktop (MUST DO ON FIRST EXECUTION for proper configuration).
+Then, try to install ansible using pip2.

+        `$ pip2 install ansible`

+        **If you get pip2 not found error** Your cygwin installation failed to configure your path variable on startup.
+You will have to make your home files manually by copying each file from `/etc/skel/*` to `/home/<username>`.
+Then source your newly copied `.profile` file using `source /home/<username>/.profile`.
+This will enable the normal UNIX $PATH variable with all your '/bin' & etc. applications.
+Once fixed re-attempt pip2 install command.

+    4. Configure your `/home/<username>/.bash_profile` to load proper $PATH variable on startup.

+        `$ nano /home/<username>/.bash_profile`

+        In the editor, scroll down to after the loading of `.bashrc` and add the following line (Copy this directly, failure might require re-installation).
+Save and close.

+        `PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:${PATH}"`

+    4. Quit out of cygwin and open PowerShell to test your setup with the following:

+        `PS C:\> C:\cygwin64\bin\bash.exe -c "source $HOME/.bash_profile && command -v ansible"`

+        Desired Output: `/usr/bin/ansible`

+        **The output of nothing is a problem!** Check your installation steps.

 ## RECALL APPLICATION (WINDOWS USERS)
 To tear down and release all GCE resources, Run in PowerShell: